With its white sandy beaches, mythical attractions and world-class resorts, Da Nang is emerging as an affordable luxury destination.

 It has shaken off its military past and emerged as a modern and well-run metropolis of high-rise buildings, sweeping tree-lined boulevards and dramatic river bridges.

-The air base fought over so fiercely during the war is now a modern international airport that connects Danang with the world.
+The air base that was fought over so fiercely during the war is now a modern international airport that connects Danang with the world.

 In the first five months of this year, the city attracted 3.2 million visitors – a 30 per cent increase on the previous year, thanks largely to an influx of new flights from China, Korea and Japan.